HydrolienF/VoidWorldGenerator/README.md

     generator: VoidWorldGenerator
 ```

-You can set the biome to use for empty chunks & the default spawn coordinates in the plugin config in `plugins/VoidWorldGenerator/config.yml`.
+Biome to use for empty chunks & the default spawn coordinates can be edit in the plugin config in `plugins/VoidWorldGenerator/config.yml`.

 ## Statistics
 [![bStats Graph Data](https://bstats.org/signatures/bukkit/VoidWorldGenerator.svg)](https://bstats.org/plugin/bukkit/VoidWorldGenerator/20171)